norbertkiszka/orangerigol/README.md

 ![SD card flashing confirmation](https://raw.githubusercontent.com/norbertkiszka/rigol-orangerigol-build/master/screenshots/screenshot-5.png)

-## Current status
+## Current status on a Rigol oscilloscopes

 - Its stable - no crashes, except reboot (see below).
 - Does reboot instead of shutdown and sometimes makes kernel panic when tried to reset board.
 - Oscilloscope app is not fully ported (its not here yet).
-- As for now, it does support only Debian 12 "bookworm" - both in host and as a build system.
 - Currently tested only on a Rigol DHO924S.
 - Boot time ~33 seconds to a GDM3 graphical login manager.
 After ~6 seconds autologin will be performed.
-- Currently requires Debian based system.

 ## How much resources it uses?

 After full boot and login into Mate desktop enviroment, by deafult it will use less than 500 MiB RAM.
 CPU usage when not doing anything is almost zero.

-Base system takes around 2.2 GiB and with desktop enviroment it will take around 8 GiB.
+Space used: base system takes around 2.2 GiB and with desktop enviroment it will take around 8 GiB.

 ## Default password